Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/use-dbt-copilot.md

 <CopilotEditCode/>

-## Generate and build models <Lifecycle status='beta'/>
+## Build visual models <Lifecycle status='beta'/>

 :::info
-All features in this section, including [Generate SQL expressions](#generate-sql-expressions) and [Build your visual models](#build-your-visual-models), are currently in beta.
+Building visual models in the Visual Editor is currently in private beta for [dbt Cloud Enterprise accounts](https://www.getdbt.com/pricing).
+To join the private beta, [register your interest](https://docs.google.com/forms/d/e/1FAIpQLScPjRGyrtgfmdY919Pf3kgqI5E95xxPXz-8JoVruw-L9jVtxg/viewform) or reach out to your account team to begin this process.
 :::

-dbt Copilot seamlessly integrates with the [Visual Editor](/docs/cloud/visual-editor), a drag-and-drop experience that helps you:
+dbt Copilot seamlessly integrates with the [Visual Editor](/docs/cloud/visual-editor), a drag-and-drop experience that helps you build your visual models using natural language prompts.
+Before you begin, make sure you can [access the Visual Editor](/docs/cloud/use-visual-editor#access-visual-editor).

-- [Generate SQL expressions](#generate-and-build-models) directly within in the Visual Editor operators.
-- [Build your visual models](#build-your-visual-models) using natural language prompts

-Before you begin, make sure you can access the [Visual Editor](/docs/cloud/use-visual-editor#access-visual-editor).

 <CopilotVE/>